Spiking neurons as predictive controllers of linear systems: Materials and methods

-If we do not pose any constraint on the dimensions of the system, we would make the matrix $\mathbf{C}$ an identity matrix $\mathbf{I}$, obtaining the voltage and threshold values described in Eq.~\eqref{eq:volnoc} and Eq.~\eqref{eq:thnoc} from Sec.~\ref{subsec:spikecntrl}.
+This gives us a spiking condition for neuron $i$: If we do not pose any constraint on the dimensions of the system, we would make the matrix $\mathbf{C}$ an identity matrix $\mathbf{I}$, obtaining the voltage and threshold values described in Eq.~\eqref{eq:volnoc} and Eq.~\eqref{eq:thnoc}.
 Stepping back from the single neuron perspective, and considering instead the voltages of all the neurons in the network, we obtain:

 From there, we pose:

 obtaining:

 We now consider the rate of change of , as well as the rate of change of all time-dependent variables:\\